RickCastle2018/wallets-manager/README.md

 ### Logs

 Are written to `service/exceptions.log` and `service/service.log` files.
 Implemented in `service/utils/logger.js`.
-In future we'll have monitoring system (alarms, graphana, etc.).
+In future we'll have monitoring system (alarms, grafana, etc.).